ys124xkd/fetal-health-app/README.md

 Cardiotocography (CTG) is a medical technique used to monitor fetal well-being during pregnancy by recording fetal heart rate and uterine contractions.

-This application enables users to enter CTG parameters through a web interface.
-The input data is processed using trained machine learning models to predict fetal health conditions, providing an early decision-support tool for healthcare analysis.
+This application allows users to input CTG parameters through a web interface.
+The entered data is processed using trained machine learning models to predict fetal health conditions.
+The project also compares several classification algorithms to determine the most accurate model for fetal health prediction.

 ---